 Static caravan kit type solar panels are very easy to install yourself, or by using an electrician.
 They will fit onto the majority of flat roofs, (pitched roofs may require alternative siting) or maybe mounted directly onto the ground.
 Most kits are easily disconnected if you choose to store them away or you move to a different pitch or site.

 Plug and Play fixed or ground standing solar system

 Generally, all you need for this type of solar generator system is a plug socket and mains power.
 The system will considerably reduce your electricity costs by producing solar energy for your static caravan during all daylight weather conditions.
 Whether roof mounted or on the ground, any caravan can be fitted with solar energy to keep your costs down all year round.

 Portable solar powered battery charger

 An alternative to the panels that fix onto your roof are the smaller, free-standing type of kits that are generally used by travellers in motor homes, but still adaptable for use in your static caravan.
-This installation typically uses a connection to a car battery rather than a mains socket, with only 4 wires to connect – 2 to the panel, and 2 to the battery.
+This installation typically uses a connection to a car battery rather than the mains socket, with only 4 wires to connect – 2 to the panel, and 2 to the battery.
 Ensure that the solar panel is facing the sun and recharge your battery in no time at all.
-A 30w 12v battery charger will generate around 20 amp hours per day during the summer in the UK, sufficient to power a lamp or radio.
+A high quality 120W kit is about £150 and will reach 12v per charge, possibly maxing out around 18.
+This should generate enough power in the summer in the UK to power many of your small appliances like charging phones, running the kettle, toaster and TV.
+Larger items such as the fridge freezer & microwave would higher rated panel.
 There are several appliances that are rated at 12v for caravan use.
 However, it is possible to purchase an inverter to use with 230v appliances but bear in mind that these will reduce the efficiency of your solar energy and may not be cost effective.